cloudblog004/fantasticfoodies/content/en/posts/1334-simple-way-to-make-award-winning-quick-and-amp-easy-homemade-chicken-soup.md

 <!--inarticleads2-->

-##### Steps to make Quick &amp; Easy Homemade chicken soup:
+##### Steps to make Quick & Easy Homemade chicken soup:

 1. Boil chicken until cooked through.
 Keep the water you boiled it in to side.
 Shred or cup the cooked chicken, set aside to add to soup later.
 1. In a large pot, over medium heat, melt butter.
-Add onion &amp; celery to melted butter and sauté for about 5 min, until tender.
+Add onion & celery to melted butter and sauté for about 5 min, until tender.
 1. Then add chicken broth, optional vegetable broth, noodles, cooked chicken pieces, carrots, and dash of basil, oregano, salt, pepper for taste.
 1. Add the water from boiling the chicken (as much as you would like) the more you add, the more you’ll have, but add bullion cubes to add the broth flavor.
 About 1 cube per 2 cups of water.
 I toss in about 4 cubes, but you can add as many or little as you’d like.
 1. Bring combination to a boil, then reduce heat to low, cover and simmer for 20 minutes.